 A cryptocurrency airdrop is when a cryptocurrency enterprise already existing in the crypto space distributes its tokens directly into the wallets of a group of users in the form of 'free crypto.'
-This marketing stunt is performed with the idea to leverage the existing cryptocurrency community to spread awareness about a new cryptocoin.
+This marketing stunt is performed with the idea to leverage the existing cryptocurrency community to spread awareness about a new crypto coin.

 The benefit for the startup distributing free coins through an airdrop includes:

 - The network effects initiated by excited users telling all their friends about the free tokens they just received in their wallets.